Jairton Dupont

 Jairton Dupont (born 16 December 1958, in Farroupilha) is a Brazilian chemist whose research concerns ionic liquids, organometallic catalysis, and metallic nanoparticles.
 Currently, he is a professor at UFRGS.

 Early life and education

-Dupont was born into a family with economic difficulties, and at the age of 14, he was hired as a clerk in a hardware store.
+Dupont was born in Rio Grande do Sul, Brazil, into a family with economic difficulties, and at the age of 14, he was hired as a clerk in a hardware store.
 He completed his graduation in Chemistry at Pontifícia Universidade Católica do Rio Grande do Sul.
-Dupont earned his Ph.D. from the Louis Pasteur University, Strasbourg.
+Dupont earned his Ph.D. from the Louis Pasteur University, Strasbourg, in 1988.

 Career

+Dupont conducted postdoctoral research at the Dyson Perrins Laboratory, before becoming professor of chemistry at UFRGS.

-Since 2014, he has been Professor of Sustainable Chemistry at the University of Nottingham.
+From 2014 to 2017, he was Professor of Sustainable Chemistry at the University of Nottingham.
 He is a member of the Brazilian Academy of Sciences and a recipient of Brazil's National Order of Scientific Merit and the TWAS Prize.